Skip to main content

 • Victor Dodig

-Victor Dodig is the President and CEO of CIBC and leads a team of over 48,000 team members globally.
+Victor Dodig is the former President and CEO of CIBC, who led a team over 48,000 globally.

 Under his tenure, CIBC has transformed into a relationship-oriented bank for a modern world, with a North American platform for growth and a commitment to enable a more sustainable future for all stakeholders.